 Sometimes, people will try to go directly to your custom domain, or they will make a mistake typing a link you've shared.
 Set up Root Domain and Invalid Address landing pages to direct them back to your content and prevent them from seeing a Bitly 404 error page.

 The Root domain URL is the address a visitor will be directed to if they enter only your custom domain.

-Let's say you have a music business and you add the custom domain erigby.com to your Bitly account to shorten links, but your website domain is erigbymusicstars.com.
-If a visitor enters only the erigby.com in their address bar, you can add your website domain as the Root Domain URL.
+Let's say you have a music business and your website is erigbymusicstars.com, and you're using the custom domain erigby.com to customize links.
+If a visitor enters only erigby.com into their browser, you can direct them to erigbymusicstars.com with the Root domain URL setting.

 - Click Custom Domains.

 - Enter the full addresses where you would like visitors to be directed for the Root Domain URL and Invalid Address URL.
 It's fine if this is the same URL.

 Now your account is set up to redirect to your landing pages.

 Keep these things in mind as you choose and set up a custom domain: